-- 22.5 The determined level of supervision must be incorporated into the ISP, which must be signed by the youth, DFCS Case Manager and Life Coach. - 22.6 The youth's level of independence should be re-assessed at least every three months or as often as circumstances or changes dictated by the DFCS Case Manager and Life Coach.
+- 22.5 The determined level of supervision must be incorporated into the ISP, which must be signed by the youth, DFCS Case Manager and Life Coach. - 22.6 The youth's level of independence should be re-assessed at least every three months or as often as circumstances or changes dictate.
+This reassessment should occur as dictated by the DFCS Case Manager, or Life Coach with consideration given to requests made by the youth. - 22.7 The provider must have a policy surrounding youth, ages 18-21, who are missing for 48 hours or more.
+The policy should include the agency's procedure for reporting the youth missing, steps taken to locate the youth, and debriefing procedures after the youth has been located.
+Debriefing should be held with the youth and DFCS.
+Documentation of the debriefing should be maintained in the youth's record.